What can I send in the mail?

 Funds can be applied by:

-Money order drop off or mail in, made payable to “Inmate Trust Fund”
+Money order must be mailed in, made payable to “Inmate Trust Fund”

-An inmate trust fund slip shall accompany the money order.
-You may obtain a trust fund slip from Master Control in the visitation lobby.
+An inmate trust fund slip must accompany the money order.
+You may obtain a trust fund slip from Master Control in the visitation lobby or by clicking the link below and printing the form.

 Any order placed before an inmate’s release will be held for (72) seventy-two hours.
 If the order is not picked up, it becomes property of the Navarro County Detention Center.
 NO REFUNDS WILL BE GIVEN TO AN INMATE FOR COMMISSARRY AFTER THE INMATE’S RELEASE.